 Tornado Watch: issued when conditions are favorable for the development of tornadoes in and close to the watch area.
 Their size can vary depending on the weather situation.
 They are usually issued for a duration of 4 to 8 hours.
 They normally are issued well in advance of the actual occurrence of severe weather.

 Tornado Warning: issued when a tornado is indicated by radar or sighted by storm spotters.
-They can be issued without a Tornado Watch being already in effect.
-They are usually issued for a duration of around 30 minutes.
+They can be issued without a Tornado Watch already in effect.
+They are usually issued for a duration of approximately 30 minutes.

-Stay tuned to your local radio and television stations for the latest storm information.
+Stay tuned to Notify NYC, your local radio and television stations for the latest storm information.

 Know the difference between a tornado watch and a tornado warning.

 An approaching cloud of debris can mark the location of a tornado even if a funnel is not visible.